rekmus/silgy/README.md

 ```
 [Compilation switches specification](https://github.com/silgy/silgy/wiki/Silgy-compilation-switches)

-## API Reference
-I am trying to document everything here, however the first three macros (REQ, OUT and QS) is enough to write simple web application in Silgy.

-## Macros
+## Functions and macros

+[Full reference is now in Wiki](https://github.com/silgy/silgy/wiki/Silgy-functions-and-macros).
+Below are just the most basic ones that are essential for building any web application in Silgy.

 ### bool REQ(const char \*string)
 Return TRUE if first part of request URI matches *string*.
 'First part' means everything until **/** or **?**, for example: